SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

     }
     ```

-      When building SharePoint Framework client-side web parts using React, after changing the web part properties interface, you need to update the web part's **render** method that uses that interface to create an instance of the main React component.
+      When building SharePoint Framework client-side web parts using React, after changing the web part properties interface, you need to update the web part's `render()` method that uses that interface to create an instance of the main React component.

 1. In the code editor, open the **./src/webparts/gallery/GalleryWebPart.ts** file.
-Change the web part **render** method to:
+Change the web part `render()` method to:

-    ```ts
+    ```typescript
     export default class GalleryWebPart extends BaseClientSideWebPart<IGalleryWebPartProps> {
       // ...
       public render(): void {